 You can talk to me about any issue.
 It doesn't matter how big or small, having someone to talk to can make all the difference.

-Counselling can be a transformative process and can create new meaning.
+Counselling can be a transformative process and can help to create new meanings.
 I will support you with your therapeutic aims, even if you're not quite sure what they are at the beginning.

 My initial counselling training was on a postgraduate accredited course, which looked at a number of theoretical approaches, relational psychodynamic theory, CBT and humanistic approaches.
 I'm experienced in brief solution focused counselling as well as compassionate focused counselling.

 If you have any questions please feel free to get in touch with me.
-I look forward to hearing from you.
+I look forward to hearing from you shortly.